 Technology in education has become increasingly important in recent years.
 Children today are exposed to technology in ways students were not just as recent as the last decade.
 First Presbyterian Day School believes in a balanced approach to technology.
 We view technology as a tool to learning and as an important resource in helping students collaborate and create.
 However, we also believe that holding a book in your hands and turning the pages is essential to the learning process.

-Students in kindergarten have access to a classroom set of iPads to use to reinforce skills during center time.
+Students in K5 have access to a classroom set of iPads to use to reinforce skills during center time.
 Students in first and second grade each have an assigned iPad to use during the day as needed with regards to limiting the use of screen time as much as possible.

 Each third grader has an assigned iPad with a keyboard to learn keyboarding skills in addition to daily use for learning.